rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 |[between 1600 and 1700] |century certain|
 |[between 1600 and 1700?] |probable century|

-## 5.23.35 Date of publication in multipart monographs
+## 5.23.35 Date of publication in multiple unit resources

-<a name="5.23.35.1">5.23.35.1</a> In describing a manifestation consisting of volumes, parts, or fascicles published over a number of years, transcribe the date of publication of the volume, part, or fascicle published first and the date of publication of the volume, part, or fascicle published last, and connect them with a hyphen.
+<a name="5.23.35.1">5.23.35.1</a> In describing a manifestation consisting of multiple units published over a number of years, transcribe the date of publication of the unit published first and the date of publication of the unit published last, and connect them with a hyphen.

 >**Example:**
 ><CITE>M,DCC,LXXXIX-M,DCC,XCII [1789-1792]</CITE>